This post may contain affiliate links, please see the privacy policy for details.

 • Heat a cast iron skillet over high heat.

-• Add remaining 2 tbsp of grape seed oil to the skillet.
-Swirl to coat, then pour in the picado.
-Cook for 5 minutes, toss, then cook for 5 more minutes.
+• Add the remaining 2 tablespoons of oil to the skillet.
+Swirl to coat and then pour in the picado.
+Cook for 5 minutes, toss, and then cook for 5 more minutes.
 Season with a pinch of salt and pepper.

 • Serve over rice.
 Garnish with chopped cilantro and pickled onions.